Renewable Materials Undergraduate Major (BS, HBS)

 The Bachelor of Science degree in Renewable Materials program is a multidisciplinary professional program that prepares students to work with renewable, plant-based materials to solve challenging world problems.
 Renewable materials such as wood, bamboo, canes, and agricultural fibers are examined to understand their characteristics and how to make useful products.
 Students gain broad perspectives on current issues associated with the sustainable utilization of renewable materials, including global trade, business innovation, energy production, and environmental impacts.

 Graduates with degrees in renewable materials are highly sought after to work in business, manufacturing operations, and technical support where they use their knowledge and expertise to help develop sustainable products, industrial systems, and economies.

-The curriculum includes a lower-division core in science and math with a choice of one of the required upper-division options in Advanced Wood Manufacturing (AWD), Art and Design (A&D), Marketing and Management (M&M), or Science and Engineering (S&E).
+The curriculum includes a lower-division core in science and math with a choice of one of the required upper-division options in Advanced Wood Manufacturing (AWD), Art and Design (A&D), Management and Marketing (M&M), or Science and Engineering (S&E).

-- The AWD option develops students' knowledge of properties and behavior of bio-based materials.
+- The AWD option develops students' knowledge of smart manufacturing and its application in renewable materials industries.

 - The A&D option prepares students to engage with renewable materials on an aesthetic level.
 Artistically-oriented students learn how materials function within the human space and gain an understanding of green buildings and architecture.